-My dissertation is currently at the late-prospectus stage with the tentative title While Marriage Was Won: How Focused Litigation Campaigns Affect the Legal Advocacy Industry.
-The goal is to discover what effects sustained, focused litigation has on social movement organizations.
-As a case study, I will examine the concern that ssm-litigation has drawn attention and resources away from other important issues within LGBTQ legal organizations.
-The framework for the project relies on social movement scholarship as well as the contributions made by sociolegal scholars focused on legal mobilization and cause-lawyering.
-My dissertation committee is chaired by my adviser and Department Chair, Dr. Julie Novkov.
-Also on my committee are Dr. Ellen Andersen (University of Vermont) and Dr. Matthew Ingram.
+My dissertation is tentative titled: While Marriage Was Won: How Focused Litigation Campaigns Affect the Legal Advocacy Industry.
+The goal is to discover what effects sustained, focused litigation campaigns have on the development and priorities of legal advocacy organizations.
+As a case study, I will examine the concern that same-sex marriage litigation drew attention and resources away from other important issues within LGBTQ legal organizations.
+The framework for the project relies on social movement scholarship as well as sociolegal work in legal mobilization and cause-lawyering.
+My dissertation committee is chaired by my adviser and Department Chairperson, Dr. Julie Novkov.
+The rest of my committee is comprised of Dr. Ellen Andersen and Dr. Matthew Ingram.

-Post-graduation I hope to have a career at a four-year bachelors or masters granting institution where I can focus most of my attention and energy into teaching.
-I have a sincere interests in continuing my research interests and publishing in those areas however, I wish to spend the bulk of my time mentoring, advising, and teaching students.
+It is my goal to have a career at a four-year bachelors or masters granting institution where I can focus most of my energy into teaching and mentorship.
+I have a sincere interest in continuing research and publishing however, I wish to spend the bulk of my time mentoring, advising, and teaching students.

 If you have any questions, comments, or requests you can reach me by email at: email@example.com